ostcar/proxylog/README.md

 # Proxy Log

 `proxylog` is a tool to measure the the traffic of a webpage.
-It works as a tcp proxy.
+It works as a socks4 proxy.